ATM robbers may be waiting at your Automated Teller Machine.

 Despite what the news says about ATM Security Tips, most bank ATM machines have video surveillance cameras these days.
 A passive video camera will not physically prevent robbers from attacking you.
 They desperately need money so they will risk being recorded on video.

-Robbers try to avoid the video camera view and wear a hat, a mask, bandanna, sunglasses, or hoodie to disguise my image.
+Robbers try to avoid the video camera view and wear a hat, a mask, bandanna, sunglasses, or a hoodie to disguise their image.

 10. Good ATM lighting doesn’t matter that much to robbers